 ORT Micki Moore Project Award: ORT Toronto, a registered charity that supports the technological education of people in need, locally and around the world, sponsors this award in honour of Micki Moore, a broadcaster, writer and actress, best known as the host of CityTV’s popular daily talk show You’re Beautiful.
 This award is to provide assistance to deserving RTA School of Media student(s) in their final year of study, to be used toward the production of their Practicum Project.

 Ross Lewchuk Memorial Award: This award honours the memory of the late Ross Lewchuk, a highly talented and revered television Editor/Designer at Shaw Media.
-Thie award goes to the student who demonstrates overall excellence in their academic and creative work and has the highest GPA average in RTA 978 (Television Editing Specialty).
+This award goes to the student who demonstrates overall excellence in their academic and creative work in RTA 978 (Television Editing Specialty).

 Sportsnet Scholarship: This award recognizes students for their academic achievement in the Sport Media program and goes to the 2nd, 3rd and 4th year student with the highest CGPA.